 This alternative would reduce the possession of a particular stock to an incidental level when the trigger limit for that stock's TAL is projected to be reached.
 Under this approach, even if the TAL is exceeded, the possession limit would remain at the incidental level until the end of the fishing year.
-NMFS is proposing this alternative as the preferred as it is both the most likely preferred alternative of the Council's and is the most flexible of alternatives discussed in this section.
-NMFS determined that when choosing a preferred alternative that it would be the least confusing to choose the most general and most flexible of the Council's alternatives.
+NMFS is proposing this alternative as the preferred alternative of the Council's and is the most flexible of alternative discussed in this section.
+NMFS determined that when choosing a preferred alternative that it would be the least confusing to choose the most general and most flexible of effective.

-Based on what vessels are currently landing as an incidental limit.
-MFS is proposing the following incidental limits (Table 9).
-These incidental limits are also included in recent decisions by the Council's Small-Mesh Multispecies Oversight Committee for discussion in Amendment 19.
+Based on what vessels are currently landing as an incidental limit NMFS is proposing the following incidental limits (Table 9).
+These incidental limits are also included in recent decisions by the Council's Small-Mesh Multispectes Oversight Committee for discussion in Amendment 19.

-Table 9 Potential Incidental Possession Limits and Triggers.
+Table 9 Potential Incidental Possession Limits and Triggers,

+1-1-1-1 about the second s

-% of TAL Incidental Limit
+% of TAL Incidental Limit 🖤

-Red Hake mon want 90 4 00 lb
+Red Hake 90 4 00 lb

-Silver Hake 90 restoring 1, 000 lb
+Silver Hake 90 million remaining 1, 000 lb

-To determine the appropriate neidental possession limit, vessel trip reports from 2006 - 2010 were queried.
-For red take, 62.5 percent of trips that landed atteast one pound of red hake with a small-mesh otter travelanded 400 to riess (Figure 7).
-The landings level for 45-percent of all trips landing at least one pound of red, silver, or offshore hake with a small-mesh otter travel was less than 400-tb-1,000 lb represents nearly two-thirds of all trips.
-For all gears from 2006 -2010, 100 lb orders was landed by 51-percent of vessels landing at least one pound of red hake; 78 percent fained 500 lb orders; and 38 percent of vessels landing at least one pound of red hake landed less than 1,000 lb.
+To determine the appropriate incidental possession limit, vessel trip: ports from 2006 - 2010 were queried.
+For rect take, 62.5 percent of trips that landed all east one pound of red hake with a small-mesh otter trawing and do the or less (trip: 7).
+The landings level for 45-percent of all trips landing at least one pound of red, silver, or offshore hake with a small-mesh otter trawing at least one pound of red, silver, or offshore hake with a small-mesh otter trawing at least one pound of red, silver, or offshore hake with a small-mesh otter trawing at least one pound of red hake; 78 percent failed 500 lb or less; and 58 percent of vessels landing at least one pound of red hake; 78 landed less than 1,000 lb.

-This suggests that 400 - 1,000 lb is roughly the current level of small-mesh multispecies that vessels land on a small-mesh trip; and that 100 - 400 lb is approximately the current incidental limit for all gear types.
-That is, this is already the incidental level that vessels are landing, without a possession limit dictaining that level.
+This suggests that 400 - 1,000 this roughly the current level of small-mesh multispecies that vessels land on a small-mesh minimum and that 100 - 400 lb is approximately the current incidental limit for all gear typess.
+That is, this is already the incidental level that vessels are landing, without a possession limit dictating that level.